|

 lens.
 The differences can be dramatic, worthy of doing a few shots of the same

 scene.
-Even shooting it landscape as opposed to portrait format is worth it for
+Shooting landscape as well as portrait format is worth it for

-a good frame (Portrait is with the camera held up at 90 degrees, landscape is
+a good frame (portrait is with camera tilted up at 90 degrees, landscape is

 Light